FabricationsHQ - Putting the Words to the Music

 Many critics, musicians, singers, fans and reviewers give the nod to Freddie Mercury as the best ever pop and rock vocalist.

-Personally I have him second to one, a bloke called Steve Perry (you may have heard of him) but that's a whole other Muirsical article.
+Personally I have him second to one, the phenomenally voiced ex Journey front man Steve Perry, but that's a whole other Muirsical article.

 But, as regards showman, Mercury was second to none.